-What school staff should do if they have concerns about safeguarding practices within the school: All staff and volunteers should raise concerns about poor or unsafe practice and potential failures in the school's safeguarding regime with the senior leadership team.
-Appropriate whistle-blowing procedures are outlined in the code of conduct policy.
+If there are any concerns about poor or unsafe practice and potential failures in the school's safe-guarding regime, all staff and volunteers should be confident and raise concerns with the senior leadership team.
+Appropriate whistleblowing procedures are outlined in the Code of Conduct policy.

-Key people responsible for Child Protection and Safeguarding, including EYFS (Early Years Foundation Stage)
+3. Key people responsible for Child Protection and Safeguarding (including EYFS - early Years Foundation Stage)